KAnastasiya/Blue_Shark/README.md

 Portfolio templates

 **Attention!** *In this project I use Web Components, Custom properties, Css Grid and others modern technologies.
-Thats why, unfortunately, now this site work only in Google Chrome :-(*
+Thats why, unfortunately, now this site work only in Google Chrome and Opera :-(*

 ### Installation